qmk/qmk_firmware/docs/feature_oled_driver.md

 !> Scrolling and rotation are unsupported on the SH1106.

+!> Scrolling does not work properly on the SSD1306 if the display width is smaller than 128.

 ## SSD1306.h Driver Conversion Guide

 |Old API                  |Recommended New API              |